 Continuing Care and Levels of Care

-As your time with us draws to a close, you and your family will work closely with your treatment team to create a plan of care that meets your continued needs.
+As your time at our mental health draws to a close, you and your family will work closely with your treatment team to create a plan of care that meets your continued needs for Alzheimer’s disease.
 Some may feel that a long-term placement in an assisted living facility or skilled nursing facility is most appropriate and we will do our best to make appropriate referrals.
 Others may feel they’re ready to join our Senior Expressions, our Intensive Outpatient Program (IOP) that allows you to focus upon your treatment during the day while returning home in the evenings.
 Our IOP provides transportation to and from the program, a nutritious meal, and operates up to five days per week for three hours each day.
-Other people may feel they’ve made enough progress to return home with their loved ones with follow-up care provided by his or her primary care physician.
+Other people may feel they’ve made enough progress at our Fayetteville-area center to return home with their loved ones with follow-up care provided by his or her primary care physician.